 In addition, all of Chuck’s Friday photos are available in Galleries or Slideshow format here.
-To view slideshow, click link on upper right (as show below):
+To view the slideshow, click the link on the upper right (as shown below):

 In Slideshow mode, you can change speed (upper left commands) or advance manually (faint arrow at right), as shown below: